hacksu/mongodb-lesson/README.md

 So instead of $set, we're using $inc, which stands for increment, and instead of saying what we want the health to be set to, we're just saying how much we want it to be incremented by.
 In this case 5.
 The other update operators let you do things like multiplying a value by a number, changing it to be at least a given number, adding a thing to an array, and stuff like that.

-So that shows us how to store, update, and retrieve documents in MongoDB.
+So that shows us how to retrieve, store, and update documents in MongoDB.
 At this point, you might be interested to know that you can download MongoDB Community Edition and connect to a database running on your very own computer, to use it for persistent data in any program you may write.
 This example is in Python, but you can connect to it in a very similar way with its official libraries for JavaScript, Java, C++, and even Rust, and some other ones.
 This is a very popular software among new developers, so there are a ton of tutorials online for lots of different languages that can help you set up or learn more on your own.